 - A streamlined application process with fewer questions

-- The Direct Data Exchange (DDX) is replacing the IRS Data Retrieval Tool (DRT) to transfer an individual’s Federal Tax Information (FTI) within the FAFSA
+- The Direct Data Exchange (DDX) has replaced the IRS Data Retrieval Tool (DRT) to transfer an individual’s Federal Tax Information (FTI) within the FAFSA

-- Consent will be required from all contributors on the FAFSA annually
+- Consent is required from all contributors on the FAFSA annually

-- The Student Aid Index (SAI) is replacing the Expected Family Contribution (EFC) that includes how federal student aid eligibility is calculated
+- The Student Aid Index (SAI) has replaced the Expected Family Contribution (EFC) which determines how federal student aid eligibility is calculated

 - Divorced or separated parents - the primary or custodial parent (contributor) is the parent who provides the greater portion of the student’s financial support (rather than the parent with whom the student lived with most in the past 12 months)